Netflix: Expansion into gaming, Squid Game, new programing, and new initiatives (2021–2022)

 In compliance with the EU Audiovisual Media Services Directive and its implementation in France, Netflix reached commitments with French broadcasting authorities and film guilds, as required by law, to invest a specific amount of its annual revenue into original French films and series.
 These films must be theatrically released and would not be allowed to be carried on Netflix until 15 months after their release.

-In January 2022, Netflix ordered additional sports docuseries from Drive to Survive producers Box to Box Films, including a series that would follow PGA Tour golfers, and another that would follow professional tennis players on the ATP and WTA Tour circuits.
+In January 2022, Netflix ordered additional sports docuseries from Drive to Survive producers Box to Box Films, including a series that would follow PGA Tour golfers (Full Swing), and another that would follow professional tennis players (Break Point).

 The company announced plans to acquire Next Games in March 2022 for €65 million as part of Netflix's expansions into gaming.
 Next Games had developed the mobile title Stranger Things: Puzzle Tales as well as two The Walking Dead mobile games.
-Later in the month, Netflix also acquired the Texas-based mobile game developer, Boss Fight Entertainment, for an undisclosed sum.
+Later that month, Netflix also acquired the Texas-based mobile game developer, Boss Fight Entertainment, for an undisclosed sum.

-On March 15, 2022, Netflix announced a partnership with Dr. Seuss Enterprises to produce five new series and specials based on Seuss properties following the success of Green Eggs and Ham.
-On March 29, 2022, Netflix announced that it would open an office in Poland to serve as a hub for its original productions across Central and Eastern Europe.
-On March 30, 2022, Netflix extended its lease agreement with Martini Film Studios, just outside Vancouver, Canada, for another five years.
-On March 31, 2022, Netflix ordered a docuseries that would follow teams in the 2022 Tour de France, which would also be co-produced by Box to Box Films.
+In March 2022, Netflix announced a partnership with Dr. Seuss Enterprises to produce five new series and specials based on Seuss properties following the success of Green Eggs and Ham.
+On March 29, Netflix announced it would open an office in Poland to serve as a hub for its original productions across Central and Eastern Europe.
+On March 30, Netflix extended its lease agreement with Martini Film Studios, just outside Vancouver, Canada, for another five years.
+On March 31, Netflix ordered a docuseries that would follow teams in the 2022 Tour de France, which would also be co-produced by Box to Box Films.

 Following the 2022 Russian invasion of Ukraine, Netflix suspended its operations and future projects in Russia.
 It also announced that it would not comply with a proposed directive by Roskomnadzor requiring all internet streaming services with more than 100,000 subscribers to integrate the major free-to-air channels (which are primarily state-owned).
 A month later, ex-Russian subscribers filed a class action lawsuit against Netflix.

-Netflix stated that 100 million households globally were sharing passwords to their account with others, and that Canada and the United States accounted for 30 million of them.
-Following these announcements, Netflix's stock price fell by 35 percent.
+In April 2022, Netflix stated that 100 million households globally were sharing passwords to their account with others, and that Canada and the US accounted for 30 million of them.
+Following these announcements, Netflix's stock price fell by 35%.
 By June 2022, Netflix had laid off 450 full-time and contract employees as part of the company's plan to trim costs amid lower than expected subscriber growth.